ChocolateChipKookie/TerraformingMars/README.md

 combine the backend and frontend.
 In frontend select users from dropdown.

+Verify the user input in the add game scenario

 TODO:
  - Add image field to game
  - Add note field to game